Seyi Akiwowo

 Biography

-For the last 10 years Seyi has travelled the world as an international speaker, speaking about inclusive online and offline communities, her own inspiring leadership journey to Google’s Jigsaw in New York, the United Nations in Geneva, Future Tech Forum and Parliaments in the UK, Ghana and Uganda.
+For the last 10 years Seyi has worked with global brands and politicians, travelled the world as an international speaker, speaking to a wide range of audiences including at Google’s Jigsaw in New York, the United Nations in Geneva, Ofcom, Future Tech Forum and Parliaments in the UK, Ghana and Uganda.
 Akiwowo has also delivered seminars at UAL and London School of Economics.

 Books